-The following timeline must be adhered to for successful completion of a dissertation d.
+The following timeline must be adhered to for successful completion of a dissertation

+- a.
+At least 4 weeks before the final deposit the dissertation defense should be held. - c.
+At least 3 weeks before the final deposit the committee should receive the proposed final draft with track changes and a description of responses to committee questions. - d.
 At least 1 week prior to the final deposit the complete dissertation and signed abstract and signature page must be submitted to the Department.
 [The student is responsible to submit the final copies of all paperwork to the Grad College.
-This has always been the rules/regulations and can also be found in the Graduate College Thesis Manual]
+These rules/regulations can also be found in the Graduate College Thesis Manual]